bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   > * Good to validate the shipping address using ValidateAddressMethod call before Create order call which verifies the shipping address and returns Validation status.
 Also provides alternate address(es) based on input address in `Ambiguous` state.

 ### Cancel order
-Below code cancels the order
+Below code cancels the order.
+This will be allowed only until the order is not processed.

   ```
   string resourceGroupName = "<resource-group-name>"; // Input the name of the resource group